egovernments/DIGIT-Works/frontend/micro-ui/web/micro-ui-internals/packages/modules/Utilities/README.md

 In MDMS

-_Add this configuration to enable this module [MDMS Enableing Utilities Module](https://github.com/egovernments/works-mdms-data/blob/48461ecaf944ea243e24e1c1f9a5e2179d8091ac/data/pg/tenant/citymodule.json#L193)_
+_Add this configuration to enable this module [MDMS Enabling Utilities Module](https://github.com/egovernments/works-mdms-data/blob/48461ecaf944ea243e24e1c1f9a5e2179d8091ac/data/pg/tenant/citymodule.json#L193)_

 ## List of Screens available in this versions were as follows